Can Medieval Sleeping Habits Fix America’s Insomnia?

 Preindustrial sleep was nothing to romanticize.
 Death stalked our slumber for centuries.
 Late-night crime was rampant, and the home itself was a death trap, as slapdash construction left houses vulnerable to fire, leaking roofs, terrible heat or cold, and what Ekirch calls “the trifecta of early modern entomology: fleas, lice, and bedbugs.”
 As for that romantic French dorveille, it was functionally a second workday for many women, who rose at midnight to finish domestic chores.
 And ancient soporifics—such as poisonous leaves and various opiate concoctions—were roughly as likely to kill you as they were to induce REM.

-In the 1700s, the industrial revolution—its light, its caffeine, its clocks, and above all, its work schedules—took Europe’s biphasic sleep in its hairy arms and mushed the two phases together.
+Beginning in the 1700s, the industrial revolution—its light, its caffeine, its clocks, and above all, its work schedules—took Europe’s biphasic sleep in its hairy arms and mushed the two phases together.
 A surging economy made a virtue of productivity and instilled “an increasing sense of time consciousness” in the West, Ekirch told me.
 By the mid-1800s, “Early Rising” movements had taken off in England and America.
 New artificial lights delayed bedtimes, while new factory schedules required early waking.
 The lit world altered our internal clocks too.
 “Every time we turn on a light, we are inadvertently taking a drug that affects how we will sleep,” Charles Czeisler, a Harvard sleep scientist, has said.
 When a 1990s study at the National Institute of Mental Health deprived a cohort of male subjects of light at night, their sleep became segmented after a few weeks.

 This makes it sound like segmented sleep is humanity’s natural habit, and that the industrial revolution and modern capitalism despoiled our perfect rest.